tapairmax/memcached-operator-with-okt/README.md

 ## Intro

-This Operator is only usable with the Operator Karma Tools (OKT) which is still not available.
+This Operator is only usable with the Operators Karma Tools (OKT), see usage below, which relies itself on the OperatorSDK, a tool to build Kubernetes Operators.

-So it'll never work as is without OKT.
 This code just to illustrate an implementation to compare with the original Memcached Operator implemented with the OperatorSDK alone.

 + Note that we de-activated the webhooks in the `main.go` file.
 Uncomment to re-activate them if you have generated the expected certificates.
 + The `go.mod` file is updated to depend on a local clone of OKT (recommended).
 A replace rule is added to use OKT locally if needed.
 The line is commented in order to pick up [OKT on Orange's Gitlab](https://github.com/Orange-OpenSource/Operators-Karma-Tools.git) directly instead.